davidchall/homebrew-hep/README.md

 * `root` (`brew tap homebrew/science`)
 * `python` (see [here](https://github.com/mxcl/homebrew/wiki/Homebrew-and-Python) for why)

+If your favourite package is missing, please request it on the [issues page](https://github.com/davidchall/homebrew-hep/issues) or consider making a [contribution](#contributing).

 ## Guide to Homebrew ##
 More documentation can be found through `brew help`, `man brew`, or the Homebrew [wiki](http://wiki.github.com/mxcl/homebrew).